IBM Palm Top PC 110: Marketing and reception

 The PC 110 was released exclusively in Japan in September 1995.
 In Japan, IBM used the tokusatsu superhero character Ultraman under license from Tsuburaya as an advertising mascot for the Palm Top PC 110.

 While the Palm Top PC 110 was lauded for integrating many features in such a small package, the compact layout of the keyboard as well as the minuscule size of its individual keys was poorly received by both Japanese users and Western journalists.
 Steven Myers for Computing Japan called it "difficult to use unless the unit is lying flat on a table—and virtually impossible to use while standing."
 Stephen Manes in The New York Times agreed, though he was able to invent some "halfway-decent" hunt-and-peck typing styles with practice—allowing him to write his review on the PC 110 itself.
 Aside from this, reviewers were generally impressed with the capability the manufacturers were able to squeeze in such a small package.
 Myers praised the high resolution and readability of the LCD, especially in comparison to the monochrome displays featured in contemporaneous handheld devices such as the Sharp Zaurus.
 For Manes, the fact that the PC 110 was fundamentally compatible with IBM PC software including Windows positioned it firmly ahead of the competition from Sharp and Psion, though the 486SX processor ran newer software slowly.
 Manes recommended IBM incorporate the "butterfly keyboard" mechanism of the ThinkPad 701 and that they add an additional PC Card slot in the main unit to allow for further expansion when the PC Card hard drive is installed.

 IBM silently discontinued the PC 110 in 1999 with the release of the WorkPad Z50, a Windows CE-powered handheld PC.
-Celebrating the 10th anniversary of the ThinkPad brand in 2002, Hideo Ishii of PC Watch (ja) called the PC 110 "ahead of its time".
+Celebrating the 10th anniversary of the ThinkPad brand in 2002, Hideo Ishii of PC Watch called the PC 110 "ahead of its time".